tslenter/RSX-RSC/README.md

  - Only 1 million RSCX will be up for sale
    -  Every 3 months a maximum of 1000 RSCX will be sold (Only if tradingvolume is sustainable)
  - 4 million RSCX is available for developers
- - 5 million is reserved
+ - 5 million is reserved for future use

 Where to trade RSCX: